 The Federal Sentencing Reporter is published five times a year.
 For each issue, Vera posts on its web site the “Editor’s Observations” (a regular feature that highlights the themes of the issue), a selected article, and the table of contents.
 Other articles, subscription services, and archives are available through University of California Press.

-Douglas A. Berman, Robert J. Watkins/Proctor and Gamble Professor of Law, The Ohio State University Moritz College of Law
+Douglas A. Berman, Editor, Federal Sentencing Reporter, Robert J. Watkins/Procter and Gamble Professor of Law, The Ohio State University Moritz College of Law

 Other articles in this issue

 Remarks by Deputy Attorney General James Cole at the New York State Bar Association Annual Meeting

 Deputy Attorney General James Cole, Deputy Attorney General, U.S. Department of Justice

 NAAUSA Letter to Senate Judiciary Committee Regarding Mandatory Minimum Sentencing

 Robert Gay Guthrie, President, National Association of Assistant United States Attorneys